 Drying prevents spoilage for a long time if the fruit is stored properly.
 Bacteria, yeast, and mold require moisture to live, so they can’t colonize dehydrated fruit.
 But dry fruit has other advantages.

 Since water is the only thing removed during the drying process, dehydrated fruit retains essential nutrients for a healthy diet.
 Plus, it’s lightweight and there’s no juicy mess to worry about while snacking.
-And it can be easily reconstituted for a variety of recipes by adding water, juice, spirits, or other flavorful liquids.
+You can also reconstitute it for a variety of recipes by adding water, juice, spirits, or other flavorful liquids.

 Improperly stored dried foods are susceptible to spoilage from insect damage or by reabsorbing moisture from the air.
 Proper storage will virtually eliminate these problems.

 According to the National Center for Home Food Preservation, dried fruit lasts from 4 to 12 months when properly stored, but the quality of stored food does degrade more quickly in warm temperatures.
+It can also degrade each time a container is opened, exposing the food to the air and moisture.
 Most dried fruit can last up to a year when stored at 60 degrees Fahrenheit.
 At 80 degrees it will last up to six months.

 Check on stored dry foods every two or three weeks to ensure that it’s still dry.
 If moisture gets inside of clear packaging like a canning jar, it’s easily visible on the sides of the container.
 If anything has absorbed moisture, use it up right away.
 If it’s moldy, discard it.

 Packaged dried fruit, like raisins and prunes, have a printed expiration date.
 This is the date before which the product may be sold.
 If unopened, it will stay viable for an additional time period afterward.
 Again, storage temperature matters — the cooler the better.